knobs-dials/duppy/README.md

         duppy -R frames_*

-* When you have many files, e.g. checking all files over 200MB, then between 10MB and 200M, then 5MB and 10MB, etc. for a quicker indication of the largest savings first
+* When you have many files, then consider checking size ranges may help, e.g. all files over 200MB, then between 10MB and 200M, then 5MB and 10MB, etc.

         duppy -s 200M         /data/varied
         duppy -s 10M  -S 200M /data/varied
         duppy -s 5M  - S 10M  /data/varied

-Working on smaller sets also makes it more likely that repeated runs on the same files is served from page cache, as we don't clobber it so quickly.
-This can be handy if you're dealing with the results manually.
-This is also why the largest files are last in the output.
+This gives you faster indication of large duplicates first.
+It also more likely that repeated runs on the same files is served from page cache, as we don't clobber it so quickly.

 Options